CoThings-App/cothings/README.md

 1. Create `.env` file in the root folder of the project or `mv .env.example .env` and set the environment variables as needed.
 Here's some explanation of some environment values.

-    ⋅⋅⋅`SECRET_KEY_BASE` is an unique key to sign in your cookie and session, to not save it plain.
+    `SECRET_KEY_BASE` is an unique key to sign in your cookie and session, to not save it plain.
 Keep it secret!
 Don't commit it.
 You should generate your own by using mix command `mix phx.gen.secret`

-⋅⋅⋅`DATABASE_URL` is pretty clear.
+    `DATABASE_URL` is pretty clear.
 Should be something like this `ecto://db_user:db_password@db_hostname/coliving_prod`

-⋅⋅⋅`POOL_SIZE` Your database's connection pool size
+    `POOL_SIZE` Your database's connection pool size

-⋅⋅⋅`HOST` Your app's domain.
+    `HOST` Your app's domain.
 You need it in order to confirm the handshaking between clients.

-⋅⋅⋅`APP_TITLE` "CoThings" is the default app title however feel free to  change the app's title, but you need to keep the credits at the bottom acccording to the license.
+    `APP_TITLE` "CoThings" is the default app title however feel free to  change the app's title, but you need to keep the credits at the bottom acccording to the license.

- ⋅⋅⋅`ADMIN_USERNAME` and `ADMIN_PASSWORD` are the credentials for managing rooms.
+    `ADMIN_USERNAME` and `ADMIN_PASSWORD` are the credentials for managing rooms.
 To access the rooms management the url is `/rooms`

 2. Update your database settings in `docker-compose.yml` file.